 The question I constantly get asked is: “Do I need a China visa before I travel to China?”
-This article will give you information on everything you need to know when it comes to Visa’s before traveling to China.
+Below I’d like to share with you everything you need to know as you apply for your visa to China.

-Before you enter China, you will need to have a Chinese visa glued to a page of your passport.
-This page will be checked at China customs and the opposite page will be stamped with the date of your arrival.
+This page will be checked at customs and the opposite page will be stamped with the date of your arrival.

 The most important parts of the China visa include: